Reconstitution of Powdered Milk Replacers - Summary Conclusions and Suggestions

 Fox Valley 32/40 at 3 minutes after placing powder on water.

 2.)
 Water temperature makes a difference.
 Most of the tests performed and described in the accompanying pages utilized a range of water temperatures as prescribed by the standard methodology of the test performed.
 In order to determine if the temperature of the water at the time of mixing made a difference in final reconstitution, WildAgain tested 12 different milk replacers, involving 12 samples each, at two different water temperatures (100°F and 160°F), for a total of 288 samples.
-Results indicated a range of 2.5% to 3.0% improvement in reconstitution when using the 160°F water.
+Since these test results indicated only a very slight improvement (2.5% to 3.0%) in reconstitution when using the hotter 160°F water, WildAgain's reconstitution testing is now performed using 110°F water.
 (Specific temperature recommendations for formula preparation are described here.)

 3.)
 Resting time post-mix provides significant improvement.
 Another series of tests examined the results of resting time.
 These tests involved stacking three sieves (filters) of decreasing sizes to catch all undissolved powder.
 The first test run was performed at the time of mixing ('instant-mix'), while a second run was performed after an 8 hour resting period in the refrigerator and then reheated.
 Both tests used the 5-minute mechanical whisking described in (1.) above.